Na navigaci | Klávesové zkratky

 $person = new Person;

-Why doesn't this work?
-The operation $person->phones[] in PHP involves two steps:
+So why doesn't this work?
+The operation $person->phones[] in PHP actually happens in two steps:

-• First, it obtains a reference to the array via get
+1. First, it gets a reference to the array through get

-• Then it adds a new value to the retrieved array
+2. Then it adds the new value to that array

-Even adding an addPhone() method that calls $this->phones[] = $phone; won't help, because all property access (even within the class) goes through hooks.
+Even creating a method like addPhone() that calls $this->phones[] = $phone won't help – remember, all property access (even within the class) goes through hooks.

 $phones[] = ' 777 123 456 '; // add a number

-While this would work, imagine an array with thousands of numbers.
-Our set hook would need to trim() every number again, even though we only added one.
-This isn't efficient.
+Sure, it works, but… imagine having an array with thousands of numbers.
+Our set hook would need to run trim() on every single number again, even though we only added one.
+Not exactly efficient, right?

-In my view, there's only one proper solution: recognizing that if an array needs special handling of its elements (like trimming spaces), this should be the array's responsibility – not the job of the object holding it.
-While we can't add new functionality to arrays directly, we can emulate it using an object implementing ArrayAccess:
+There's a better way – we need to realize that if an array needs special handling of its elements (like trimming whitespace), that should be its responsibility, not the job of the class that just happens to hold it.
+While we can't teach new tricks to a basic array, we can “wrap” it in an object that implements ArrayAccess:

 class Phones implements ArrayAccess